 Investigate what modifications can be made to increase the distance that the payload is thrown.
 Some ideas to do so include increasing the number of elastic bands or raising the height of the frame.

-Chart down the different results in the chart and discuss what you have observed.
+Chart down the different results in the chart and discuss what you have observed and learned.